EverythingSmartHome/mqtt-bed-sensor/README.md

 2. Fill in all variables in config.h file
 3. Observe output on serial monitor, place known weight on scales and ensure read-out is correct.
 4. Once happy, unplug and plug into main power supply and enjoy!

+## Credits
+The original idea for this has been adapted from Zack over at [Self Hosted Home](https://selfhostedhome.com/diy-bed-presence-detection-home-assistant/)'s original build, so big thanks to him!